 Ronnie has been amazing in his support of the charity, he has provided auction prizes and appearances that have enhanced our events and generated much interest from the media and members of the public.

 Peter is a lawyer.
 He qualified in 1990 and has specialised in the provision of legal advice to Lender Services industry and Employment Law clients ever since.
 As a former Trustee Peter’s invaluable legal expertise has professionally guided the charity.
 Peter is now a Judge

 Andrew Fisher Tomlin

 Andrew Fisher Tomlin is one of the UK's leading garden designers.
 A horticulturist by training he has used the power of gardens and plants to promote the health benefits of gardening.

-His office designs active horticultural therapy landscapes from care homes linked to dementia care to Bowel Disease UK's own show garden at the Hampton Court Palace Flower Show, showing the importance of plants in the treatment of illness.
+His office designs active horticultural therapy landscapes for care settings such as hospices and residential homes linked to dementia care. in 2017 Andrew designed Gold Medal winning Bowel Disease UK show garden at the Hampton Court Palace Flower Show, showing the importance of plants in the treatment of illness.

 John Duddy is an experienced charity consultant who advises charities on their systems, accounts and fundraising.
 John was a founder Trustee and served for 12 years.
 He has a very comprehensive knowledge of our charity and the charity sector and provides essential advisory support where needed.

 Clemmie is a Nutritionist specialising in IBD.
 She set up the Nutrition and Lifestyle Medicine Clinic in 2018 where she works internationally helping to improve the quality of life of people with Crohn's Disease and Ulcerative Colitis.
 Clemmie was diagnosed with Ulcerative Colitis aged 9.